dracory/liveflux/README.md

 - **Composable state**: Per-component state persists via pluggable stores (`MemoryStore` by default).
 - **Event-driven UX**: Dispatch server events and respond via Go or JavaScript listeners.
 - **Transport flexibility**: Use standard HTTP POST/GET or upgrade seamlessly to WebSockets.
+- **Declarative triggers**: Bind DOM events to actions with `data-flux-trigger` for live search, auto-save, and validation without custom JavaScript.
 - **Form-less submission**: Collect fields from anywhere in the DOM using `data-flux-include` and `data-flux-exclude`.
 - **Targeted updates**: Update only specific DOM regions instead of full component re-renders for better performance.